biodatageeks/sequila/docs/source/fileformats/fileformats.rst

     ss
       .sql(
         s"""
-          |CREATE TABLE IF NOT EXISTS bam_ctas USING org.biodatageeks.datasources.BAM.BAMDataSource
+          |CREATE TABLE IF NOT EXISTS bam_ctas USING org.biodatageeks.sequila.datasources.BAM.BAMDataSource
           |OPTIONS(path "/data/ctas/*.bam")
           |AS SELECT * FROM reads WHERE sampleId='NA12878'
         """.stripMargin)